 Funding for the YMCA Child Care Resource & Referral is provided by the Province of British Columbia.

-The YMCA CCRR acknowledges the City of Burnaby for its support.
+The YMCA CCRR acknowledges the support of the City of Burnaby.